cscorley/dissertation/chapters/1_introduction/2_motivation.md

 ### Developer Identification {#sec:dit-motivation}

 The state-of-the-practice in developer identification is largely a manual, communicative process.
-However, developer identification can be a time consuming and error prone process when done manually.  @Jeong-etal_2009 found that reassignment occurs between 37%--44% of the time and introduces an average of 50 days delay in completing the request.
 Developer identification is a common and difficult task, and is even more difficult on projects where developer teams are large or geographically distributed [@Herbsleb-etal_2001].
 Developer identification requires contextual knowledge about the product, team structure, individual expertise, workload balance, and development schedules in order to correctly assign a change request.
 A project member triaging a change request will need to consider these factors in order to correctly assign the change request to a set of developers with appropriate expertise [@McDonald-Ackerman_1998].

 The state-of-the-art in developer identification [@Kagdi-etal_2012] aims to automate this process, either partially or fully.  @Anvik-etal_2006 notes that